 Sometimes the breeding ground of immorality is allowed to take root in unexpected places.
 Scripture reveals that in a great house there are not only vessels of gold and silver, but also of wood and earth; and some to honor, and some to dishonor (2 Timothy 2:20).

 God is not in the dark concerning those whose moral compass has deviated from the truth of His Word.
-Scripture reveals: The Lord knows them that are his.
+The Lord knows them that are his.
 And let everyone that names the name of Christ depart from iniquity (2 Timothy 2:19).

 An encyclopedia noted the defection of a compass needle due to local magnetic influences.
 Those influences will offset a true reading that is necessary for navigational purposes.
 The moral compass of once godly nations have allowed ungodly influences to offset previous held moral values.